 Important: Make sure that you keep your backup folder in a safe place.
 Never share the backup folder with anyone.
 Anyone with access to the thunderbird backup folder can access all your email accounts and emails.

 Restore Thunderbird Profile to Restore Emails and Email Accounts

-After backing up Thunderbird, you can use the backup to quickly restore Thunderbird on a new system or when you re-install Thunderbird or Windows.
+After backing up Thunderbird, you can use the backup to quickly restore Thunderbird on a new system or when you reinstall Thunderbird in Windows.

 Wrapping Up - Backup Thunderbird

-As you can see it is rather easy to backup and restore Thunderbird in Windows.
-All you have to do is backup Thunderbird profile and restore it in the same location when needed.
-Typically, I backup thunderbird profile to my OneDrive account so that I can access it on my other system and restore it whenever I need.
+As you can see, it is rather easy to backup and restore Thunderbird in Windows.
+All you have to do is backup the Thunderbird profile and restore it in the same location when needed.
+Typically, I backup the thunderbird profile to my OneDrive account so that I can access it on my laptop and restore it as and when needed.